leereilly/games/README.md

 * [3D Hartwing Chess Set](https://github.com/juliangarnier/3D-Hartwig-chess-set) - 3D chess game done in HTML/CSS/JS.
 * [Lichess](https://github.com/ornicar/lila) - Free chess game using HTML5 & websockets, built with scala, Play 2.1, mongodb and elasticsearch.
 [Play now!](http://lichess.org/)
-* [FlxTeroids](https://github.com/AdamAtomic/FlxTeroids) - a very simple flixel game inspired by the classic arcade shooter.
-[Play now!](http://www.flixel.org/flxteroids/)
+* [Desperate Gods](https://github.com/David20321/FTJ) - a free online board game that was designed to be played just like a board game in real-life: no rules are enforced by the computer.
+[Play it now!](http://www.wolfire.com/desperate-gods)

 ## Arcade